London Zoo: Animal Adventure

-At approximately 6am on Saturday 23 December 2017, a large fire started at Animal Adventure.
-It was brought under control by 9:30am after spreading to the cafe/shop there, three quarters of which was estimated to have been severely damaged.
+At approximately 6 am on Saturday, 23 December 2017, a large fire broke out at Animal Adventure.
+The fire was brought under control by 9:30 am after spreading to the cafe and shop on the premises.
+It is estimated that three-quarters of the cafe/shop suffered severe damage.
 A nine-year-old aardvark named Misha was pronounced dead, and four meerkats were declared unaccounted for and presumed dead.
 The zoo reopened on Christmas Eve.